Interim authority notice

 A copy of the notice should also be sent to the chief officer of police.

-From 6 April 2017, individual applicants and applications from partnerships which are not limited liability partnerships are required to provide documentation to prove entitlement to work/immigration status.
+Individual applicants and applications from partnerships which are not limited liability partnerships are required to provide documentation to prove entitlement to work/immigration status.

 To hold a licence an individual or member of a partnership must be resident in the UK and: